Nature for Water and Sanitation

 Nature-Based Solutions

-What exactly are nature-based solutions?
+What exactly are nature-based solutions (NBS)?
 The International Union for Conservation of Nature, defines NBS as actions to protect, sustainably manage and restore natural or modified ecosystems, which address societal challenges (e.g. climate change, food and water security or natural disasters) effectively and adaptively, while simultaneously providing human well-being and biodiversity benefits”.

 A constructed wetland integrated into the public landscape at Kunshan Culture Plaza Wetland, in China.
 Read Kunshan’s overarching strategy to develop into a Sponge City.

-Investment in nature-based solutions is increasingly seen as a way to address local water challenges in both urban and rural settings such as floods, shortages in supplies, more sustainable usage of the resources or degradation of water quality.
+Investment in NBS is increasingly seen as a way to address local water challenges in both urban and rural settings such as floods, shortages in supplies, more sustainable usage of the resources or degradation of water quality.
 A range of methods are increasingly being applied at local levels to restore environmental, social and economic benefits provided by ecosystems.
-These include restoration of watersheds through reforestation, reducing erosion from arable land or protecting riverine riparian zones, recreating wetlands for controlling urban and agricultural diffuse pollution.
+These include restoration of watersheds through reforestation, reducing erosion from arable land or protecting riverine riparian zones, and recreating wetlands for controlling urban and agricultural diffuse pollution.
 Approaches such as constructed wetlands can also provide valuable services and benefits with respect to water supply, wastewater treatment and water flow regulation.

 Mobilizing Action Toward Nature-Based Solutions

-IWA has a number of Specialist Groups that promote the use of nature-based solutions, and a specific task group for 2018-2020 has also been set up on Nature-based Solutions for Water and Sanitation.
-To find out the latest on what IWA members and partners are doing on NBS, join the IWA Specialist Groups below or follow the IWA Connect group on Nature-Based Solutions.
+To find out the latest on what IWA members and partners are doing on NBS, join the IWA Specialist Groups below or follow the IWA Connect Plus Working group on Nature-Based Solutions.

-Nature for Water
+Nature for Water: Nature-based Solutions for Water Security

 Nature-based Solutions Utility Spotlights